Himanshusaurabh0411/VIT-MARKET-BILLING-APP/README.md

 <br>
 VIT Market Checkout System </br>
 Project Description
 The VIT Market Checkout System acts as a digital Point of Sale (POS) terminal.
-It allows a cashier to enter products and prices dynamically, handles errors (like invalid prices), and generates a professional, tax-inclusive receipt at the end of the transaction.
+It allows a cashier to enter products and prices dynamically, handles errors (like invalid prices), and generates a professional, tax-inclusive receipt at the end of the transaction. <br>

-Key Features
+Key Features </br>
 Dynamic Interaction: The system greets the user and assigns a random cashier (Himanshu, Aryan, Priyanshu, or Jainam) for a personalized touch.
 Robust Input Validation:
 Prevents empty product names.